-A fire detection system (sometimes called a fire alarm system) is a system of integrated fire detection devices controlled from a central control panel, alerting people throughout your entire building when smoke is detected anywhere.
-The system can also be set up to summon emergency services and broadcast emergency evacuation messages.
+A fire detection system (sometimes called a fire alarm system) is a system of integrated fire detection devices controlled from a central control panel.
+When triggered it can alert people throughout your entire building and help ensure a speedy response.
+The system can also be set up to integrate with your voice evacuation system to broadcast emergency messages appropriate to your business and summon emergency services.

 Detect sudden rises in temperature, making them ideal for environments where smoke or dust may cause false alarms – such as kitchens, workshops, or industrial sites.